AdobeDocs/marketo-learn.en/help/cross-channel-marketing/mobile-marketing-watch.md

 ---
-title: - How to integrate mobile marketing with Marketo
+title: How to integrate mobile marketing with Marketo
-description: Watch how to create buyer personas, set KPIs, determine your communication cadence, use Marketo’s Marketing Calendar, and more to improve your mobile marketing… (Descriptions should be between 60 and 160 characters)
+description: Watch how to create buyer personas, set KPIs, determine your communication cadence, use Marketo’s Marketing Calendar, and more to improve your mobile marketing strategy.
 role: User
 level: Beginner
 kt: 10729
 thumbnail: 345402.jpeg
 ---

-# - How to integrate mobile marketing with Marketo
+# How to integrate mobile marketing with Marketo

 Watch how to create buyer personas, set KPIs, determine your communication cadence, use Marketo’s Marketing Calendar, and more to improve your mobile marketing strategy.